ben-arnao/StoRM/README.md

 Here we define our hyper parameter space through providing our own model building method.
 All we need to do is define our HP space, and return an untrained model.
 Parameters used at train time can also be defined here.
 All parameters take the form: ```hp.Param('parameter_name', [value1, value2...], ordered=False)```.
 Setting a parameter to ```ordered=True```, will ensure the tuner is only able to select adjacent values per a single mutation step.
 This is an important feature for parameters where there is ordinality.

+*Keep in mind that your configuration building method does not necessarily need to return a model.
+There are two ways to use a parameter.
+You can define and use parameters inline like shown below, however you may also define parameters in the builder function but access parameters after running build_model() as well.

 ```python
 def build_model(hp):
     model = Sequential()